jabney/regex-extract-loader/README.md

 Use regex to extract values from source files and make them available in code, or transform a source file into another form.

 The `regex-extract-loader` takes a file's content as input, runs it against a user-supplied regular expression, and returns match information as its output by default.
 If the `g` (global) flag is not used, the result is a single RegExp match object.
 If the `g` flag is used, the resulit is a list of RegExp match objects.
-The output can be transformed, either on a per-match basis or at the end of the entire operation using the `match` and/or `project` functions.
+The output can be transformed, either on a per-match basis or at the end of the entire operation, using the `match` and/or `project` functions.

 ## Example usage
 Extract the attribute data from path tags in an svg file.